 - Functions of Financial Markets

-For a trader gaining the basic information for the market he or she is trading in is essential.
-For example, if you plan to enter the forex market, you need to learn the alphabet from scratch.
+For a trader gaining the essential information for the market, they are trading in is necessary.
+For example, you must learn the alphabet from scratch to enter the forex market.
 You need to learn from your mistakes and experiences while applying your knowledge.
-You can also attend webinars, trading courses or watch articles on forex to gain more understanding.
+You can also attend webinars and trade courses or watch articles on forex to gain more understanding.

 What is the financial market?